openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 each entry in `consolePlugin.exposedModules` object.
 Exposed modules are resolved relative to plugin's webpack `context` option.

-The `@console/pluginAPI` dependency is mandatory and refers to Console versions this dynamic plugin is compatible with.
+The `@console/pluginAPI` dependency is optional and refers to Console versions this dynamic plugin is compatible with.
 The `consolePlugin.dependencies` object may also refer to other dynamic plugins that are required for this dynamic plugin to work correctly.
+For dependencies whose versions may include a [semver pre-release](https://semver.org/#spec-item-9) identifier, adapt your semver range constraint to include the relevant pre-release prefix, e.g. use `~4.11.0-0.ci` when targeting pre-release versions like `4.11.0-0.ci-1234`.

 See `ConsolePluginMetadata` type for details on the `consolePlugin` object and its schema.